Oluwafikayomi-Asha/Oluwafikayomi-Asha/README.md

 ### Hi there 👋

-**Oluwafikayomi-Asha/Oluwafikayomi-Asha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some idea to get you started:

 - 🔭 I’m currently working on building my technial skills in Data Analysis
 - 🌱 I’m currently learning Data Analysis in the NG30 Days of Learning